DAMTP PhD Opportunities

 Our research page lists the various research groups and their interests.
 Note that in some cases there are overlaps.
 You need to determine which group or groups cover your range of interests, and where appropriate identify a potential supervisor.

-- The Cambridge Centre for Analysis is an exciting opportunity for a four-year PhD spanning pure, stochastic, computational and applied analysis.
+- Applied and Computational Analysis: The Cambridge Centre for Analysis (CCA), spanning DAMTP and DPMMS, gives the opportunity for a PhD involving pure, stochastic, computational or applied analysis

 The minimum entry requirement is a 1st class honours degree after a four-year course in mathematics, physics or engineering, or a three-year degree plus a postgraduate course on advanced applied mathematics and theoretical physics.
 Please note that a very large majority of the successful applicants for PhD studentships with the HEP, GR and QI groups will have taken Part III of the Mathematical Tripos.
 Further information for external applicants for PhD places in Theoretical Physics can be found here.